 - The student will be sent from the room while the committee deliberates and will then be informed of the committee’s decision.

 - The thesis director will complete and submit the Report of Completion.
 This form will be distributed to all thesis directors one week prior to the start of Honors Thesis Week.

 For more detailed information about the Honors Thesis, please refer to the Honors Thesis Handbook.

-If you have questions regarding the Honors Thesis, please contact Dr. Anastasia Elder at email@example.com or 662-325-8503.
+If you have any questions regarding the Honors Thesis, please contact the Associate Dean of Shackouls Honors College and Director of the Office of Undergraduate Research, Dr. Anastasia Elder, at email@example.com or 662-325-8503.